KunalP99/FightForFreedom---Project/README.md

 # FightForFreedom---Project
-Set in the Roman era, a gladiator is forced to fight for his survival, while the man who is responsible for his entry into the Colosseum, watches from above.
-Little did they know,
+Set in the Roman era, a recruit gladiator is forced to fight for his survival, while the man who is responsible for his entry into the Colosseum, watches from above.

 ## Game Idea and core mechanics
 A top down hack and slash type game.
 Just like Call of Duty: Zombies, the player will go through waves, with each wave getting harder and harder, introducing new swords, new enemies and more enemies.
-The player can melee enemies OR throw and control the sword he's wielding with the mouse.
+The player will have a special ability for each sword that they can activate.
 Swords will also have different abilities that give the player more options on how they approach each wave.
 After a set amount of waves, the player can go to "town" where they can obtain upgrades.

 ## Story
-Main character is captured because of his abilities and the emperor sees him as a threat for the future.
+Rumours reached the emperor that a strange man with telekinetic powers has been sighted from several witnesses.
+These were only rumours, but it would create an audience in the Colosseum, so the emperor decided to capture him and forced him to fight, with no training.
+As the emperor expected, the Colosseum was full.
+Although rare, the emperor himself had attended, not because he believed the rumours, but an event such as this could not be missed.
+The emperor rises from his seat, looks to the crowd, and announces the challenger.
+The gate rises, the crowd silent and patiently waiting.
+A steel sword, floating above the ground came out first with the challenger following just behind.
+The emperor slowly grins, raises his cup and yells “FIGHT!”.

 ## Combat mechanics
-The player can use swords to melee enemies.
-His special ability is that he can throw the swords and control them in the air.
+The sword is constantly floating around the player.
+Using the arrow keys, determine where the player is attacking.
 Depending on what sword he has a different ability can be activated.
-If the character throws a normal sword, then it can still be controlled, but can only hit the enemy and nothing else.
-The sword's abilities still work when he melees.
-Player can move around while controlling the sword that’s already in the air, but cannot attack while his sword is not in his hand.
+Player can press "Special ability" button that will play an animation.
+For a standard sword, it will simply go around the player hitting all nearby enemies.
 Swords spawn randomly in the arena.
-Each sword has a durability so the player can’t overuse one type of sword (except standard sword (main character has special bond with the standard sword so he doesn’t want to lose it by throwing it???).
+Each sword has a durability so the player can’t overuse one type of sword except for the standard sword.

-Does the player start off with a standard sword?
-Can the player pick a sword back up once thrown?
-(Swords only have a few uses then breaks) Maybe the player always has a standard sword that he MUST melee with but once he picks up another sword, the standard sword switches and he can throw or do whatever with the new sword.
+Does the player start off with a standard sword? - Yes ~Can the player pick a sword back up once thrown?
+(Swords only have a few uses then breaks)~ ~Maybe the player always has a standard sword that he MUST melee with but once he picks up another sword, the standard sword switches and he can throw or do whatever with the new sword.~

 ## Types of swords:
 * Standard sword, nothing special